mmomtchev/magickwand.js/README.md

 * `--disable-simd` disables SIMD (always disabled for WASM)

 Additionally, the following options control the various ImageMagick submodules.
-All `--disable-*` options have `--enable-*` counterparts which are enabled by default and `--disable-*-conan` variants which disable only the built-in `conan` delegate but leave the support enabled if the corresponding libraries is system-installed
+All `--disable-*` options have `--enable-*` counterparts which are enabled by default and `--disable-*-conan` variants which disable only the built-in `conan` delegate - when `conan` is enabled - but leave the support enabled if the corresponding libraries is system-installed.

 * `--disable-fonts` for the font delegate libraries (always disabled for WASM)
 * `--disable-jpeg` for `libopenjpeg`